Yosef-Solomon19/Scrimba-BasketBall-ScoreBoard-Solo-Project/README.md

 ### Requirements

-- Build from "scratch" - The Module did provide a skeleton to start from [x]
+- Build from "scratch" [x] - The module did provide a skeleton to start from.
 - Follow the design based from Figma [x] - I followed the majority of the design with some changes with to the fonts.
 - Make all six buttons work [x]